 Purchase a puppy training collar, which is a flat collar with a short piece of chain as part of it (refer to picture).
 Do not use a buckle collar; it encourages pulling.
 Also purchase a leather six-foot leash with a lightweight clasp.
 A heavy clasp really works against you and the collar which you are trying to keep loose and comfortable.
 Always have soft treats with you when you are walking on leash.
 When the puppy pulls, bend close to the ground, and coax him to you with praise and a treat.
 It will be much easier for both of you if you work on training with your local trainer, who can be right there to help if things are not coming along easily.

 We will send you the information on the food the puppies are currently eating to help prepare for their arrival.
 You can slowly transition to the brand of food of your choice.
-Do not feed puppy food, it encourages too much bone growth, but not the soft tissue and can result in deformed limbs.
+We will advise you on the food that each litter is eating prior to going home.
 Feed ½-¾ cup kibble only, three times a day.
 If they don't eat it all, pick it up in 15 minutes.
 When they start ignoring the middle day meal, go to ¾-1 cup twice a day.
 If they are disinterested in eating, you can add a tablespoon of wet food mixed with warm water to make a broth.
 Do not feed canned food only, as it will adhere to the teeth with no kibble to clean it away, and will cause diarrhea.
 You can add three tablespoons canned food with each meal when they are about 4 months old.
 Mix it well or he may only eat the canned food.
 Canned food goes bad quickly; take away any food that hasn't been eaten after 10 minutes.
 Always have clean water available to them.

 Do not feed from your table, as this will create begging and other bad habits.
 Dogs have a hard time digesting pork products - no ham!
 An occasional pig's ear is fine.
 You can give them a bully stick to chew on, but take it away when it gets small enough for them to swallow a chunk.